otrv4/otrv4/otrv4.md

 Once an OTRv4 channel has been created, all messages transmitted through this channel are confidential and integrity is protected.

+If key material has been compromised, decription of neither previous or future messages is enabled.

 Both parties can deny that they have participated in a conversation.
 They can also deny having sent any of the exchanged messages in the conversation.
 The respective party can be certain of the authenticity of the messages but cannot